xkisxk/tp/docs/UserGuide.md

 ![](assets/ug/deleteflash.png)
 ![](assets/ug/deleteindexflash.png)
 ### Editing a flashcard: `edit`
-Edits the front or the back of the flashcard of index <index> to your given input.
+Edits the front or the back of your chosen flashcard to your given input.
-`/c` denotes the card index, `/s` denotes the side of the flashcard to edit and `i` denotes the content you want to change the flashcard to.
+`/c` denotes the card index, `/s` denotes the side of the flashcard to edit and `/i` denotes the content you want to change the flashcard to.

 Format: `edit /c <index> /s <front or back> /i <input>`